-Land of Three Lands
+Mexico: A Land of Three Lands

-Topics: Weather and Environment
+Topics: Climate and Environment

 A location’s climate patterns depend upon the combination of its geographical latitude and its altitude above sea level.
 Mexico has three distinct ‘land types’, and these are denoted in Spanish as Tierra Caliente, Tierra Templada and Tierra Fria.

 Tierra Templada – temperate lands – are those which lie at between 750 meters and 2,300 meters (7,545 feet) above sea level.
-These include most of Mexico’s beautiful colonial cities, as well as the country’s three big cities: Mexico City, Guadalajara and Monterrey.
+These include most of Mexico’s attractive colonial cities, as well as the country’s three big cities: Mexico City, Guadalajara and Monterrey.

 Tierras Calientes offer year-round warmth; but get very hot and, south of the Tropic of Cancer, humid during the rainy season (May to October).
 Choose these areas if you want to vacation (or live) in a year-round warm climate, but be aware that summers can get extremely hot and be accompanied by drenching humidity in places.
 Some people choose to visit or live in these areas only during the autumn and winter, when the temperature is more moderate and humidity subdued.

-Mexico doesn’t have too many towns and villages in regions classed as Tierras Frias: those at least 7,500 feet above sea level.
+Mexico doesn’t have too many settled towns and villages in regions classed as Tierras Frias: those at least 7,500 feet above sea level.
 There do exist some settlements – usually populated by long-standing indigenous residents – at these very high altitudes.
 However, most people who come to Mexico experience these places only on certain mountain hikes and expeditions into Mexico’s wilderness.